evkx/evkx.github.io/content/technology/wheels/_index.md

 ## Wheels

 Wheels are the parts of a car that connect the tires to the vehicle and allow them to rotate and move.
 Wheels are composed of two main elements: the rim and the hub.
-The rim is the outer edge of the wheel that holds the tire in place, while the hub is the center part of the wheel that connects to the axle and the brake system.
-Wheels can have different designs and sizes, depending on the type of car, the driving conditions, and the personal preferences of the owner.
+The rim is the wheel's outer edge that holds the tire in place, while the hub is the center part of the wheel that connects to the axle and brake system.
+Wheels can have different designs and sizes, depending on the type of car, the driving conditions, and the owner's personal preferences.

 ### Wheel design

-The design of a wheel affects the appearance, performance, and aerodynamics of a car.
-There are many types of wheel designs, such as spoke, mesh, star, multi-piece, split-spoke, turbine, and more.
-Each design has its own advantages and disadvantages, depending on the style and functionality of the car.
-Some designs are more suitable for certain types of cars or driving conditions than others.
+The wheel's design affects a car's appearance, performance, and aerodynamics.
+Wheel designs include spoke, mesh, star, multi-piece, split-spoke, turbine, and more.
+Each design has advantages and disadvantages, depending on the style and functionality of the car.
+Some designs are more suitable for certain types of vehicles or driving conditions than others.
 For example, spoke wheels are lightweight and allow better airflow and cooling for the brakes, but they are also more fragile and prone to bending or cracking.
 Mesh wheels are strong and durable, but they are also heavier and harder to clean.
-Star wheels are stylish and sporty, but they may not offer enough traction or stability for some cars.

 <figur>
     <a href="https://media.evkx.net/multimedia/models/porsche/taycan/taycan_gts/main_1.jpg">